-Q. What's the latest date I can still enrol for February 2020 intake if the travel ban from China is lifted soon?
+Questions your students may be asking related to their enrolment or study at Ara Q. What's the latest day I can still enrol for February 2020 intake if the travel ban from China is lifted soon?

-A. Ara is exploring options for a small number of students who are delayed in arriving in NZ due to the coronavirus.
-Please contact us by emailing intadvisors@ara.ac.nz if you have not done so already.
-Heads of Department will review the enrolments of each of their affected students and be able to advise the latest enrolment day for February 2020 intake for each of the affected students.
+A. Ara is exploring options for students who are delayed in arriving in NZ due to the coronavirus.
+Please contact us by emailing intadvisors@ara.ac.nz if you have not done so.
+Heads of Department will review the enrolments of each of their affected students and will then be able to advise the latest enrolment day for February 2020 intake for each of the affected students.

 Q. Because of the travel ban from China I cannot travel to New Zealand.
-Can I continue to study online as part of the Feb 2020 intake?
+Can I continue to study online as part of the February 2020 intake?

-A. Some of our Ara courses may be available to be delivered on Moodle.
+A. Some of our Ara courses maybe available to initially be delivered on Moodle.
 Heads of Department will review the enrolments of each of their affected students and we will then advise each student who this may apply to if they can continue to study online.